 The Company publishes its CSR objectives and progress in meeting those objectives annually in a public document.
-The ninth CSR Report was released on May 5, 2016 and can be found at www.loblaw.ca.
+The Company's CSR reports can be found at www.loblaw.ca.

 3. GENERAL DEVELOPMENT OF THE BUSINESS - THREE YEAR HISTORY

 3.1 Retail Segment